skovy/skovy.dev/content/blog/jscodeshift/index.md

 Finally, one of the more complex cases was handling the various scenarios for imports.

-1. If the same icon was imported from different packages it had to be aliased to avoid a naming collision (eg: `faUser as faUserFar`).
+1. If the same icon was imported from different packages, it had to be aliased to avoid a naming collision (eg: `faUser as faUserFar`).
-1. If multiple icons were imported from the same package a single import should be used for all icons.
+1. If multiple icons were imported from the same package, a single import should be used for all icons.
 This requires first checking for an existing import from a package before creating a new one.
-1. If the same icon was imported from the same package it should only be imported once.
+1. If the same icon was imported from the same package, it should only be imported once.
 This requires checking if the icon was already imported from the same package.

 All of these can be solved and are fully handled by the full transform.